 Only about a third of surgeons are women.
-But Dell Med’s residency program is led by three, following a trend toward greater representation of women in the field — and greater awareness of their presence.
+But three sit at the top of Dell Med’s residency program, following a trend toward greater representation in the field.

 Surgery is a medical specialty long dominated by men.
 But that’s changing, and it is perhaps nowhere more evident than in rounds run by Brittany Bankhead-Kendall, Choyin Yvonne Chung and Pamela Daher — the three chief surgical residents at Dell Medical School at The University of Texas at Austin.

 Women make up a little over one-third of general surgical residents in the U.S. and Canada, according to the Association of American Medical Colleges (AAMC).
 This year, six of Dell Med’s 15 surgical residents are women.
 Those in their final year of the five-year program act as chief residents, leading a dozen junior residents and medical students in refining and honing their skills in the art and science of surgery.

 “It’s an exceedingly rare phenomenon for all three surgical chiefs to be women,” says John Uecker, M.D., Dell Med associate professor and program director of the surgery residency program.
 “But it makes sense that if it happened anywhere, it would be here at Dell Med, where we specifically aim to promote diversity in medicine while attracting the best and the brightest in the field.”

 Strengths — & Stereotypes

 The scarcity of women in surgery has little to do with ability.
 Despite the field’s gender disparities, recent research suggests that woman surgeons actually perform better than their male colleagues.
 A 2017 BMJ study of more than 3,300 surgeons shows that patients of woman surgeons have lower death rates, fewer complications and are less likely to be readmitted to the hospital in the first 30 days after leaving.

 Dell Med’s surgical chiefs are aware of their strengths.